-- Chair Robin Pearson is also serving as the Chair of the Mayor's Silver Lane Advisory Committee, which is guiding a grant-funded study of how to best redevelop the commercial areas of Silver Lane. - Facade funding for Chuck's Automotive was disbursed following a successful project.
-The \$100,000 in Redevelopment Agency funding in the form of a forgivable loan was leveraged as part of a larger facade renovation and expansion project. - The Agency contributed to plans to improve streetscaping in the Main Street downtown district and funded new Cleveland Pear street trees for this area. - Public Works successfully implemented a traffic calming plan along the entire length of Burnside Avenue from Main Street to Walnut Street, including adding bicycle lanes. - The Town, in conjunction with Goodwin College, hosted a consulting team called The Counselors of Real Estate (CRE) for a five-day working session about the Town's relationship with the school.
-We discussed long and short term planning goals and objectives, zoning issues, town-college relations, housing and commercial development (and redevelopment), and other pertinent issues.
+- Daley Court demolition completed with Department of Economic and Community Development (DECD) grant funding. - Outgoing Chair Robin Pearson is also serving as the Chair of the Mayor's Silver Lane Advisory Committee, which is guiding a grant-funded study of how to best redevelop the commercial areas of Silver Lane. - Facade funding for Chuck's Automotive was disbursed following a successful project.
+The \$100,000 in Redevelopment Agency funding in the form of a forgivable loan was leveraged as part of a larger facade renovation and expansion project. - The Agency contributed to plans to improve streetscaping in the Main Street downtown district and funded new Cleveland Pear street trees for this area. - The Connecticut Department of Transportation, in partnership with the Town, successfully implemented a traffic calming plan along the entire length of Burnside Avenue from Main Street to Walnut Street, including adding bicycle lanes.